hongping/hongping.github.io/_posts/2025-10-04-vibe-coding-with-gemini-code-assist.md

 ## First Impressions

 Overall, I’m impressed — though not entirely surprised.
 I’ve played around with this kind of coding flow before, especially using Claude’s artifact feature.
-Claude lets you share and even execute web-based code directly, which already felt like a glimpse of this “vibe coding” style — I just didn’t know there is a for the flow.
+Claude lets you share and even execute web-based code directly, which already felt like a glimpse of this “vibe coding” style — I just didn’t know there is a term for such flow.

 I’ve also tried getting sample code from ChatGPT before, and it usually produces something close to what I have in mind.
 So I already had a certain amount of trust in LLM-driven code generation.